nksaraf/use-monaco/README.md

 };
 ```

-- Provides you with `monaco` namespace to work with
+- ### `useMonacoModel`
-- Extended API for easy support for adding custom workers and languages
+  - Create models to be viewed on `monaco` editors
-- Optinal plugins like `prettier`, `typings`, `graphql` that are backed by web-workers
+  - Create more that one for different files to show across editors
-- Dedupes the request for the `monaco-editor` from the CDN across multiple calls
+  - Basically a super simple file system backed by monaco models

-* ### `useMonacoModel`
+  - Use path to select model

 ```typescript
 function useMonacoModel(options: {